scrabbletank/farhome-rules/rulesdoc.md

 - You may only use one maneuver per turn, reaction maneuvers excluded.
 - You cannot use the same maneuver two consecutive rounds in a row.

 Most maneuvers have weapon requirements, or can only be used in specific situations, such as when an ally is attacked.
-Each maneuver has a level requirement which is shown as two levels, the first being the level at which you learn the maneuver and the second being the level it becomes **enhanced**.
-When your character reaches the maneuver's enhanced level it gains the effects described in its **enhanced** textblock.
+Each maneuver has a level requirement which is shown as 3 levels, the first being the level requirement to learn the maneuver, the second when it becomes **enhanced**, and the third when it becomes **superior**.
+When your character reaches the maneuver's enhanced or superior levels it gains the effects described in its **enhanced** and **superior** textblocks.

 ### Healing Surge